pradel/octon/README.md

 ## Features

 Emails you when a new release has been made on Github.
-- TODO: Daily mail
+- Daily mail
-- TODO: Weekly mail
+- Weekly mail
 - Github support
 - TODO: Docker support